Last Updated on March 30, 2021

 How many times have you heard someone say, “I don’t have time for X,” or “I don’t have time for Y?”
 We hear such statements constantly.
 Here’s the reality — there is only time for the things we make time for.
 With a demanding job, it’s important to make time for yourself and for your personal growth and development.
 Otherwise, you may find that your days become occupied only with the demands of your job.
 This lack of growth can lead to self-stagnation.
 Don’t let self-stagnation happen!
 Your first step on the path toward career development is to create time for studying.

 Many busy students who go on to earn competitive GMAT scores study early in the morning before work, during lunch breaks, while running on the treadmill, and late into the evening.
 In addition, these students maximize weekend study time.
 If you carefully organize your schedule and make your GMAT study a top priority, you can find the time to rack up an impressive number of study hours.

 If you’d like to read more about how to prepare for the GMAT while working full-time at a demanding job, here’s a helpful article.

 Your Goal is a Balanced Composite GMAT Score

-Because many students are more worried about the quant section than the verbal section, they spend most of their time studying math.
-Although having a competitive math score is absolutely necessary for a promising applicant (recall that most of the top schools are unapologetically quant-driven), achieving a balanced GMAT score is key.
-In other words, it’s important that your math and verbal percentile scores are reasonably close to each other.
+Because many test-takers are more worried about the quant section than the verbal section, they spend most of their time studying math.
+Although having a competitive math score is absolutely necessary for top mba applicants (recall that most of the top schools are unapologetically quant-driven), achieving a balanced GMAT score is key.
+In other words, it’s important that the percentile rankings of your math and verbal percentile scores are reasonably close to each other.
 Scoring 80% in quant and only 65% in verbal would not look strong on an application.
-Thus, don’t neglect your verbal studying.
+Thus, don’t neglect your verbal preparation.

 One way to fit in math and verbal studying each day is to do an hour of math work and then an hour of verbal work.
 In fact, you may find that you learn better by breaking up your studying into alternating chunks of math and verbal.